dmnielsen/scrape_sbtb/analysis/README.md

 ## Find top 5 genres for each reviewer

 For each unique reviewer, these are the top 5 reviewed genres.
+Like above, this only includes *graded* reviews.

 **Amanda**